 List of LIRR Stops

-Giving the details of all LIRR stops is comprehensive, thinking about that there are lots of stops on several branches.
+Giving the details of all LIRR stops is comprehensive, considering that there are lots of stops on several branches.

 Key LIRR Stations: